VThermes-LPGP/miR187_3D_image_and_BRB-seq_data_analysis/3D_imaging_analysis/density/README.md

 ```

 **Explanation:**
 - `input/<age>dpf/` – contains Excel files for each experiment/age.
-Files must include "WT"" or "MUT"" in their names for automatic grouping.
+Files must include "WT" or "MUT" in their names for automatic grouping.
 - `density_miR187.R` – the main R script.
 - `README.md` – this file, providing instructions and context.